msali123/10DaysofSolidity/README.md

    * Tested with amount less than or equals the token available at senders address.

 Added another test cases to check our ``balanceOf()`` function.

+# Day9:

+Commit Hash(3d1dcf787c46d229121e4f4cb0581e91d5435ff2)

+Added a test case to test  ``approve()`` function, & also tested the events in it.

+Done some changes with previous one's as well.